Residents Login

 • Individual consideration: Blanket bans will not be permissible and each pet request must be assessed on its merits.

-• Response timeframe: Written responses must be provided within a reasonable time frame of receiving a pet request, typically 28 days.
+• Response timeframe: Written responses must be provided within a reasonable time frame of receiving a pet request (28 days).

-• Reasonable refusal only: You must have valid grounds for refusal (e.g., property size, lease restrictions) and communicate them clearly.
+• Reasonable refusal only: You must have valid grounds for refusal (e.g. property size, or a Head Lease restriction if you are a leaseholder) and communicate them clearly.

 • Challenge process: Tenants can appeal unreasonable decisions via the Private Rented Sector Ombudsman or courts, so your reasoning must be sound and well-documented.